 - distance (1–4, from beyond the Solar System to on Earth).

 Now all the invaders from Tau Ceti b or Gliese 581 d have to do is make their biology look Earthlike or limit their evidentiary droppings to indirect biomarkers, and we'll give them a low rating on the Almár-Race scale and thus ignore them.
 Next thing you know, BAM!
-We're all toiling in a Manthourian beryllium mine or harvesting dry ice from Zarmina's perma-night side.
+We're all toiling in a Manthourian beryllium mine or harvesting dry ice from Zarmina

 It's just a matter of time.